 Kopernio is a browser plugin that finds the best available PDF of an academic article while you browse.
 Behind the scenes Kopernio will search open databases and (where possible) your university's subscriptions to find the best version of the paper for you.
 The best article PDF is never more than a click away.

 You can sign up with any email address.
 However, features requiring library integration only work if tell us the name of your institution.

 Please check different variants of your institutions name (e.g. The Chinese University of Hong Kong may be saved as "Chinese University of Hong Kong").
 In some cases the English name may be used rather than the local name (e.g. Universidade Federal de São Paulo may be saved as "Federal University of Sao Paulo").

-Kopernio integrates with library proxies to retrieve research articles from library subscriptions.
+Kopernio integrates with library proxies and library authentication systems to retrieve research articles via library subscriptions.
 If your library is supported, Kopernio will configure this for you automatically.
-Kopernio also indexes a range of additional data sources from which PDFs can be retrieved:
+Below is a list of resources Kopernio tries to access and from which PDFs can be retrieved:

 Where possible, Kopernio will retrieve the final published version of the journal article.
 For non open-access articles which are not available via your institutional subscription, Kopernio will try find an alternative version instead.
 Alternative versions include pre-prints and author manuscripts deposited in institutional repositories.

 Registration only takes a few seconds and allows us to provide a much better experience including one-click access to journals from your institutional subscriptions.
 Once you've registered, PDFs you access via Kopernio are stored in the cloud in your personal “Locker” and are automatically sync'd between devices and can easily be shared with colleagues.

 When you authenticate against your library proxy for the first time, your details are stored locally within the Kopernio plugin.
 This is very similar to how password managers such as LastPass work.
 To ensure your security, all sensitive details are encrypted using industry standard encryption algorithms.
 All processing of credentials is done locally and your password is never transmitted to or stored on Kopernio servers.